 Commit Government funding and subsidies to produce affordable housing.

-A handful of state legislators continue to craft housing bills that upzone neighborhoods.
-These would only benefit land speculators and developers by driving up land values, increasing housing costs, and creating more unneeded market-rate housing.
+State legislation continues to target the upzoning of neighborhoods.
+These bills often benefit only land speculators and developers by driving up land values, increasing housing costs, and creating more unneeded market-rate housing.
 In most cases, current zoning, if properly implemented, can provide all needed housing.

 United Neighbors encourages legislators to leverage our tax dollars to subsidize affordable housing because the old private-sector model has not provided and will not provide the necessary amount of affordable housing.
-When our state legislators ask the right questions, they will find the right answers to our affordable housing crisis.
+When our elected officials ask the right questions, they will find the right answers to our affordable housing crisis.
 Join us to help them get it right!